puppetlabs/design-system/packages/react-components/source/react/library/select/Select.md

 ### Autocomplete

 With type `autocomplete`, the Select input will accept text and provide filtered menu options accordingly.
 Full keyboard navigation of the menu options is retained.
-Where necessary, polling for new filter options can elicit a loading state.

 ```jsx
 const options = [